bilkn/motive-me/README.md

-# MotiveMe - motivational site
+# MotiveMe - motivational landing page.

 A motivational site to read success stories, and get motivation.